wadimw/dell-7577-hackintosh/README.md

 * SD reader? (rather won't didn't check)
 * Fingerprint scanner (3rd party don't work with Apple)
 * HDMI port (since it's connected directly to dGPU which is disabled so it will never work; You can use USB-C/TB3 dongle instead)
+* With Dell WD15 dock (USB-C) both monitors connected to it were mirrored; This is not the case on Windows so I suppose it's due to my config.

 ## Known issues
 * (Only on layout-id 21) After unplugging headphones loudspeakers turn back on only after ~25 seconds